EronWright/pulsar-hackathon-2021-projects-watermarking/README.md

 }
 ```

-Watermarks may also be send transactionally:
+Watermarks may also be sent transactionally:
 ```
 public interface Producer<T> extends Closeable {
     /**